 naive vain, that I wondered when someone was going to tell me that I’d actually WON!
 The experience is the nomination.
 The fact that another blogger likes you is the prize.

 I wish we did something like this with students so that they were not looking for the teacher to give all the praise.
 Students need to learn to do a good job just to do a good job and to appreciate EACH OTHER because they evaluate each other’s work and deem it valuable in some way.
 Everybody can be the BEST something.

 I have many blogging awards in my sidebar, and I’m proud of all of them.
 My non-blogger friends think I’m really a master blogger when they see all those award seals!!! hahaha And to some of you lovely bloggers I AM!!!

 Award giving builds community and caring between bloggers.
 No one can monitor all of this.
 We wouldn’t want them to!!
 We monitor each other.
 We visit bloggers because we want to read what they have to say.
-I started blogging in April, 2012.
-A few of my blogger friends and I have started emailing so we don’t blog up the blog.
+I started blogging in April 2012.
+A few of my blogger friends and I have started emailing so we don’t clog up the blog.
 I have given and received items from my friends in the snail mailbox.
 We have exchanged pictures.
 We have become Facebook friends or fans.
 We are really becoming more than just Cyber friends.

-As a word of caution to all of this personal sharing we all want to be safe.
+As a word of caution to all of this personal sharing, we all want to be safe.
 My husband wanted me to take off my location on my Facebook page, which I did.
 It is also not a great idea to include your birthday on FB.